AlexSeferidis/FPGA-Racing/Testing/README.md

 # Server #

 Our server side testing was done using **python scripts**. **These scripts and our raw data can be found [here](Server)**

-Below are graphs which measure the latency of our API calls / Lamda functions:

 ---